Three Crewmates Complete Short Station Trip in Soyuz Crew Ship

-Category: Space Hits: 1The Soyuz MS-17 crew ship, with three Expedition 64 crew members inside, is pictured after undocking from the Rassvet module beginning its short trip to the Poisk module.
+Category: Space Hits: 2The Soyuz MS-17 crew ship, with three Expedition 64 crew members inside, is pictured after undocking from the Rassvet module beginning its short trip to the Poisk module.
 Credit: NASA TV

 The Expedition 64 crew members who arrived to the International Space Station Oct.
 14, 2020, have successfully relocated their Soyuz MS-17 spacecraft.
 Expedition 64 Flight Engineer Kate Rubins of NASA and Commander Sergey Ryzhikov and Sergey Kud-Sverchkov, both of the Russian Space Agency Roscosmos, undocked from the Earth-facing port of the station’s Rassvet module at 12:38 p.m.
 EDT, and Ryzhikov successfully piloted the spacecraft and docked again at the space-facing Poisk port at 1:12 p.m.